Mrs. Novak teaches handwriting!

 Social Studies: In the curriculum, From Sea to Shining Sea, and with supplemental personalized material, the children learn to appreciate different cultures, geography and the history of the United States.

-Computers: The children have access to a computer and educational software in the classroom.
-Students enhance their knowledge of the computer by visiting the lab once a week.
+Technology: The children have access to a computer and educational software in the classroom.
+Students have regular access to school-owned iPads.

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games, and group activities provide learning and practice.